syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chat-ui/EJ2_ASP.NETCORE/header.md

 ### Setting header text

-You can use the `headerText` property to display the text that appears in the header, which indicates the current username or the group name, providing the context for the conversation.
+You can use the `headerText` property to display the text that appears in the header, which indicates the current username or the group name providing the context for the conversation.

-### Setting header iconCss
+### Setting header icon CSS

 You can use the `headerIconCss` property to customize the styling of the header icon.